 Break in Service

 The most common category of employment-based permanent resident petitions for professionals holding advanced degrees, including teaching faculty.
-Some faculty and staff members may be eligible for green cards permanent resident status through other categories.
+Some faculty and staff members may be eligible for permanent resident status (green cards) through this or other regulation.

 Fraud Prevention Fee

 A fee associated with the H-1B filing process which, by law, must be paid by the employer.